Frank Lloyd Wright and H.F. Johnson, Jr.: A Legendary Partnership for American Architecture

 Together, the two came to a kind of understanding.
 H.F. wanted to create a building that made his employees happy and productive.
 Wright wanted to eliminate the drab and dull nature of the American workplace by building an uplifting, organic environment.

 Further, H.F. wanted to build something that would set SC Johnson apart.
-He wanted to show the world that the company was not just a little old family enterprise in a small town in the U.S. Midwest.
+He wanted to show the world that the company wasn’t just a little old family enterprise in a small town in the U.S. Midwest.
 It was bigger than that.

 Considered a gamble by some, H.F.’s vision and Wright’s remarkable designs marked them both as pioneering visionaries.
 The is celebrated to this day as one of the top 25 buildings of the 20th century.